EveOfMaly/mini-crm/notes.md

 Have instructions on how to use the tool   -> /user/app/home

 Create a page -> /users/page/new  [X]
+- As a user
+- I want to create a new page
+- So that I can get tracking on that page

 See a view of all the users contact    -> /user/app/crm